Intervention/docs/image/v4/getting-started/formats.md

 Colors are defined in object form implementing `ColorInterface::class` building a separate color class for each color space.

-Each color object takes constructor parameters for the color channel values as well as an optional alpha channel parameter, which is defined as completely opaque by default.
+Each color object takes constructor parameters for the color channel values and an optional alpha channel parameter, which is defined as completely opaque by default.

 #### Create Colors from Channel Values